jordicf/CPUPC/README.md

 in terms of area, wirelength and timing, highly depends on the top-level early decisions taken during chip planning.

-`FRAME` is a framework for floorplanning, which is the chip planning stage that positions and shapes the modules on the die.
+`CPUPC` is a framework for floorplanning, which is the chip planning stage that positions and shapes the modules on the die.
 Modules can range from hard fixed-size blocks to soft free-form IP cores with several million gates and embedded memories.